rivernews/iriversland2-kubernetes/README.md

 ```

 2. Run `init-backend-local.sh`.
 Avoid running terraform init yourself.

+### If changes involve TLS or certificate

+- Please run the script `. ./cert_resources_reset_interactive.sh`

+### No TLS or certificate related resources changed

-3. Run `terraform plan` to check.
+1. Run `terraform plan` to check.
 If everything seems good, run `terraform apply`.
 It will double check with you again.
 Remember the state would be stored on remote postgres, which means that it is persistent regardless of where you run this terraform script.

 ## Goal